Calorie Tapering for Weight Loss

 Arranging your meals from largest to smallest is wise advice.

-Not all nutritionists and exercise physiologists agree on the theory of calorie tapering; however, nearly every successful bodybuilder and fitness competitor in the world embraces calorie tapering.
-And we’ve never seen a fatty bodybuilder…
+Not all nutritionists and exercise physiologists agree on the theory of calorie tapering.
+However, nearly every successful bodybuilder and fitness competitor in the world embraces calorie tapering.
+And we’ve never seen a fatty bodybuilder.
+Have you?

-So, we recommend this approach wholeheartedly.
-The most important part of the calorie tapering method is to make breakfast your largest meal and eat sparingly at night, allowing at least three hours before you go to bed.
+We recommend this approach wholeheartedly.
+The most important part of the calorie tapering method is to make breakfast your largest meal.
+Eat sparingly at night, allowing at least three hours before you go to bed.

-While the best approach to calorie tapering is to try to follow it as it was intended, many people have difficulty adjusting to this type of eating regime, especially if doing the reverse is a life long habit.
+The best approach to calorie tapering is to try to follow it as it was intended.
+Many people have difficulty adjusting to calorie tapering, especially if doing the reverse is a life long habit.
 Which it is for most.
-You’ve got a lot of company if you’re thinking you could never make such a dramatic change in your eating habit.
+You’ve got a lot of company if you’re thinking you could never make such a change in your eating habit.

 In this case we suggest you start from the bottom.
 Try hard to stop snacking at night.
 Move your last food intake for the day as far away from bedtime as you can.
 Three to four hours is best, but if you find that too difficult, shoot for 2 to 3.
 Work your way up to 3 to 4.
 Allow both your body and mind to adjust gradually.

 What you will soon discover is that you’re good and hungry in the morning for that large breakfast!
 When you reach this point comfortably, you’re on your way to practicing a full day of calorie tapering.